-STUDENT LEADE #0877F
+STUDENT LEADERSHIPT(S) #00//F

 SCHOOL GRADES CREDIT

 ORHS 5 units per

 UMHS semester

 Virtual Academy

-This course is designed for the student interested in learning the basic concepts of the democratic process, leadership skills, parliamentary procedures, processes, and organization in a laboratory of practical school situations.
+This course is designed for the student interested in learning the basic concepts of the democratic process, leadership skills, procedures, parliamentary group processes, and organization in a laboratory of practical school situations.
 It affords the student a classroom environment to practice speaking and writing responsibility with both peers and adults.

-YEARBOOK (Y) #0600
+YEARBOOK (Y)

+#0077E